cademirci/jekyll-code-style/README.md

 ![](screenshots/image2.png)

-- Ghostcode does not force the user's code and pre colors to change if they already exist, except comment lines.
+- Ghostcode does not force the user's `code` and `pre` colors to change if they are already set, except comment lines.
 Feel free to use any Syntax highlighter.
 I am sorry for the comment lines.

 For instance, if user sets their page background be navy blue, ghostcode generates a shape of blue, concurrently.

 ![](screenshots/image3.png)

-Lastly, in ghostcode-style.css, there are some lines insite comment marks.
-According to the user's will, it can be activated in order for terminal blocks to be ghostwhite on soft black, like a real bash window.
+Lastly, there are some lines inside comment marks in `ghostcode-style.css`.
+Those codes can be activated at the user's will in order for terminal blocks to be ghostwhite-text on soft black background, like a real bash window.

 ![](screenshots/image4.png)

-Feel free to inform me about any bugs, suggestions or anything like that.
+Feel free to inform me about any bugs, suggestions etc.